M-o-a-T/microfuse/README.rst

 * OTA updates.

+* set RTC time

+* support persistent storage in RTC

-* File system commands from the command line / an async Python program.
+* File system commands from the command line and/or from an async Python program.

 * The msgpack implementation needs improvement; it is crazy inefficient.
   Sending a console line *should* eat 50 bytes (one three-element dict to be